Yale-BIM/f21-assignments/assignment-3/README.md

     - Close all your nodes in ROS and launch the `generate_target.launch` script (which now includes your node).

-    - Add a TF display to rviz, and verify that the new `target` frame that you are publishing visually matches the position of the moving target (red ball).
+    - Add a TF display to RViz, and verify that the new `target` frame that you are publishing visually matches the position of the moving target (red ball).
 If the frame and the moving object are not displayed in the same place, check your code and edit as necessary.